alt='' Fussili

 Hand-formed has charm.
 You can make a rustic version without specialist equipment.

-Ingredients: 200 g 00 flour, two eggs, pinch salt.
+Ingredients: 200 g 00 flour, 2 eggs, a pinch of salt.
 Make a firm dough, rest 20 minutes, roll thin, cut 1-cm strips, wrap each strip around a thin rod or skewer, slide off to form a spiral, dry 20 to 30 minutes, and cook briefly in salted water.

 Related videos and demonstrations